estelacruz/NYUReg/README.md

 6. Courses can be sorted by the number of students registered, and high-volume courses (with 30+ registered students) can be displayed.

 7. The program can write the results of displaying high-volume courses to a new text file.

-# Motivation

-This is a course registration system implemented in Java using an object-oriented programming framework.
-NYUReg integrates aspects of Java's Four Pillars of Object-Oriented Programming (OOP):
+---

+# Integrating Aspects of Java's Four Pillars of OOP
+---

 # Encapsulation